 A total of 13 episodes were broadcast during the first season, with the season final airing on May 21th.
 Guest stars included Ronnie Cox, Slim Pickens, Ken Berry and Norman Fell.

-The Life and Times of Grizzly Adams was scheduled opposite The Bionic Woman on ABC and Good Times/The Jacksons on CBS.
+The Life and Times of Grizzly Adams aired opposite The Bionic Woman on ABC and sitcoms Good Times and The Jacksons on CBS.
 However, because it was a mid-season replacement, as the regular season wound down it often competed with specials or repeats on the other networks.
 The first two episodes of averaged a 31 share of the audience, a figure Broadcasting called decent .
 The fourth episode averaged a 21.0/32 Nielsen rating and Broadcasting reported that sources indicated the show was “an almost certain bet for renewal next fall” .

 On April 11th, Broadcasting included the series in a list of “marginal shows” that NBC would likely renew for the 1977-1978 season, hoping they would do better in the fall and potentially in new time slots .
-The series was renewed for the 1977-1978 season.
-It ranked 38th in the Nielsen ratings for the 1976-1977 season, out of 102 prime time shows.
-The season officially ended on April 17th .
-By that point, nine episodes of The Life and Times of Grizzly Adams had aired.
+The networked ultimately did decide to renew the series.
+It ranked 38th out of 102 prime time shows in the Nielsen ratings for the 1976-1977 season.
+The season officially ended on April 17th.
+By that point, nine episodes of The Life and Times of Grizzly Adams had aired .

 Copyright © 1977 Evergreen Programs, LLC

 A few episodes during the second season saw Ben take center stage.
-In one, he was accused of stealing fish from the chief of Nakoma’s tribe.
-Mad Jack tried to defend the grizzly in front of a tribal council while Adams, worried that Ben may be banished forever, set out to uncover the truth.
+In one, Nakoma’s tribe accused him of stealing fish from their chief.
+Mad Jack tried to defend the grizzly in front of a tribal council while Adams, worried that Ben would be banished forever, set out to uncover the truth.
 In another episode, the whole gang spent a cramped night in Adams’s cabin riding out a thunderstorm.
 The next day, while Adams, Mad Jack and Nakoma worked to repair the cabin, Ben took off to enjoy the nice weather.
 The bear encountered a medicine man and a stranded grizzly cub and terrified a pair of settlers by climbing into their wagon in search of food.